Updated: Oct 1

 We also had issues with various YouTube channels downloading our film and then re-uploading it to their respective channels, and we've also had people download the film and then upload to the various torrent sites.
 That's when you know you've made it, when your film gets put on 123Movies lol.
-I still don't understand why people wanted to take an already free film and put it on another site, but it is what it is.
+I'm still not quite sure why people wanted to take an already free film and put it on another site, but it is what it is.
 We plan on re-releasing a slightly-edited version of Beyond the Shadows on our website on October 1st, 2021.
 We will be charging $0.77 to rent it.
 Doing it this way helps alleviate both issues above.
 We had some conflicting thoughts about charging people to watch it, but if we just put it on our site for free, we would run into similar issues again with people downloading it and sharing it through their own channels/sites.
 Charging people to watch it might help keep people honest.
 So we went with a low price with 7's in it.
 I read somewhere a long time ago that when you come across repeating sevens, then it's the universe's way of telling you that you are on the right path.
 So I try to put 7's in everything.
 I'm guiding you to that path whether you like it or not, America.
 And Germany who came in second in Beyond the Shadows viewership.
 Da kannst du Gift drauf nehmen.
 Did I say that right?
 Ich verstehe nur Bahnhof...

 So What's in a Shirt?

 So going further in depth, what your purchase of a tee, a hoodie, or a hat really means is that you are sending a little bit of financial love to 17+ different people.
 That's what you are really buying.
 Financial love, baby.
 Just some good ol' fashioned financial love.
-Now, I know Jenny recently posted that the profits from our store will go to our next film.
+I know Jenny recently posted that the profits from our store will go to our next film.
 That technically isn't true.
-Officially, it is being split between the cast and crew of Beyond the Shadows.
+Officially, it is being split between the cast and crew who took percentage points on the backend of Beyond the Shadows.
 Unofficially however, the percentages that Dave, Amy, Jenny, and I make are going towards our next film.
 My siblings and I are fortunate to have normal, regular-paying jobs that keep the bill collectors at bay.
 The cast and crew are probably doing the same.
 Some of the actors are going full tilt into their respective crafts however.
 So yes, the profits will go towards our next film, but they also pay the actors and crew from our previous one.
 We also plan on giving 20% to small business somehow in the future, but we haven't really made any profit yet so that's on the back burner for now.
 We're kind of thinking of like a pay for advertisement situation where we pay small businesses to make a post about our film on social media, but we're not quite sure of the specifics.
 More on that will come.